 However, your insurance company must let you know how much you are saving

 in your premium by waiving PIP.
 While the insurance companies can spin

-PIP Is an inexpensive component to your policy and you should always ask
+PIP is an inexpensive component of your policy and you should always ask

 for a specific breakdown when obtaining or readjusting your auto coverage.